truefoundry/truefoundry-docs/deployment/docker.md

 #### Deploying using our python API

-Here we will use the `DockerFileBuild` class from servicefoundry to identify that this is a dockerized application.
+Here we will use the `DockerFileBuild` class from servicefoundry to indicate that this is a dockerized application.

 ```
 .